const-ae/lemur/README.md

 assay `"DE"` with the predicted difference between two conditions specified in the `contrast`.
 Note that `lemur` implements a special notation for contrasts.
-Instead of providing a contrast vector or design matrix column names, you provide for each *condition* the levels and `lemur` automatically forms the contrast vector.
+Instead of providing a contrast vector or design matrix column names, you provide for each *condition* the levels, and `lemur` automatically forms the contrast vector.
 This makes the contrast more readable.